benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
-- Similar to Component CSS except the import of the CSS will return an object lookup with a generated class name
+- CSS Modules are similar to Component CSS
+  * except the import of the CSS will return an object lookup with a generated class name

 /////
 <!-- .slide: data-background="url(../../img/nav-react/venus.jpg) no-repeat center" data-background-size="cover" -->